BnuuySolutions/OculusKiller/README.md

 # Common fixes
 Here is a list of common issues and their respective fixes/workarounds!

-## Headset Stuck on a Black Screen
+## Headset Infinitely Loads
-This issue occurs when you do not have "File name extensions" enabled when renaming OculusDash.exe.
+This issue can occur when you do not have "File name extensions" enabled when renaming OculusDash.exe.
 To fix this:

 - Open "File Explorer"
 - Click the "View" tab (at the top)